spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/configurable-product-feature-walkthrough/configurable-product-flow-chart.md

 ### Phase 1

-- We are on a PDP—the page with the product configuration.
+- A customer is on a PDP—the page with the product configuration.
 - The product configuration can be already complete or use not complete pre-configuration defined by the shop owner.
 - The product configuration can be taken from two sources:
   - A session for complete configuration.